 Preparation time: 5 minutes; Resting time: 1½ hours; Baking time: 35-45 minutes; Makes: 1 loaf

 - 2 scant cups (16fl oz, 473ml) lukewarm water

 - 3 tablespoons olive oil

 - Rosemary sprigs to garnish

 - Preheat the oven to 400ºF (200ºC) ten minutes before using.
 Lightly oil the bottom and sides of a 10-12 inch oven-proof skillet.
 Set aside.

 - Whisk the flour, yeast, salt, rosemary and sugar in a large bowl.
 Make a well in the centre.
 Add the warm water and 3 tablespoons olive oil to the well.
 Stir with a wooden or metal spoon until all the flour is incorporated ( do not knead).

-- Lift the dough off the bowl and oil the bowl with olive oil.
-Place the dough, cover with cling film and set aside to rise for 1 hour.
+- Transfer the dough to a bowl liberally oiled with olive oil.
+Cover the bowl with cling film and set aside to rise for 1 hour.